Hurghada Excursions to Cairo

 Private Two-day Hurghada Tours to Pyramids

-Enjoy a tour to Cairo from Hurghada for one Night/two days to discover Cairo highlights.
-You will visit the Giza pyramids and the step pyramid, then overnights at the 5-star hotel.
-The next day, you will see the Egyptian museum, the citadel and Khan EL Khalily bazaar then we will drive you back to your hotel in Hurghada.
+Enjoy a one-night/two-day tour to Cairo from Hurghada to discover its highlights.
+You will visit the Giza pyramids and the step pyramid, then overnight at a 5-star hotel.
+The next day, you will see the Egyptian museum, the citadel, and Khan EL Khalily bazaar, and then we will drive you back to your hotel in Hurghada.

 Two-day Hurghada Tours to Pyramids by Flight

-Find and book top tours in Hurghada and select the best activities in Hurghada and top things to do.
+Find and book top tours in Hurghada, select the best activities, and plan the top things to do in Hurghada.
 Read customer reviews and plan lovely day trips from door to door.
-All our tours included transfers from Hurghada.
+All our tours include transfers from Hurghada.

 Pyramids of Giza

-The Pyramids of Giza and the Great Sphinx are among the most popular tourist destinations in the world, and indeed already were even in Roman times.
+The Pyramids of Giza and the Great Sphinx are among the most popular tourist destinations in the world; indeed, they were even in Roman times.
 Each of these spectacular structures served as the final resting place of a king of the 4th Dynasty (c.2613–2494 BC).
 The Great Pyramid of Giza was built for King Khufu (c.2589–2566 BC), and the other two were for Khafre and Menkaure, his son and grandson.
 Khufu’s Pyramid is the oldest and largest of the three, and the first building to exceed its height would not be built for another 3,800 years!

 Although the three pyramids dominate the plateau, they are surrounded by many other monuments.
 Every king’s Pyramid was just one element, albeit the most important of a larger complex that included more minor, subsidiary, queens’ pyramids; an additional one that acted as a second, symbolic tomb for the king, called a satellite pyramid; mastaba tombs for nobility and other family members; burials of actual and metaphorical boats; and a pair of temples linked by a richly decorated causeway.

-One of these temples called the valley temple, led into the pyramid complex, and was located on or near a body of water where boats could dock.
+One of these temples, the Valley Temple, led into the pyramid complex and was located on or near a body of water where boats could dock.
 The other, the funerary (or upper) temple, stood near the Pyramid’s base.
 Priests maintained the mortuary cult of the deceased king in these temples, where his divine aspect was worshipped, and rich and diverse offerings were presented to his soul so he could have a peaceful and luxurious afterlife.

 The Great Pyramid